 Listen, I’m not knocking your basic potato salad but this Puerto Rican style Ensalada de Papa definitely takes things up a notch in the flavor department.

-It’s a quick and easy recipe that keeps things pretty traditional, with the addition of a little island flavor and flair!
+It’s one of my favorite simple salad recipes that keeps things pretty traditional, with the addition of a little island flavor and flair!

 Eggs and potatoes are boiled, diced and then gently folded into a bright and tangy salad dressing seasoned with sazon and a hint of lime juice.

-It’s just enough to give this Puerto Rican style potato salad lots of flavor, without taking away from all the elements we love in a classic potato salad.
+It’s just enough to give this classic Puerto Rican salad lots of flavor, without taking away from all the elements we love in a classic potato salad.

 Grocery List